Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Introduction

 \section{Introduction}

-Let $\bU$ be a complex algebraic unipotent group acting on a cyclic finite-dimensional complex vector space $M$, so for the nilpotent Lie algebra ${\mathfrak N}=\text{Lie\,}\bU$ and a cyclic vector $v_M$ we have $M=\U({\mathfrak N})v_M$.
-A well known example we have in mind is a maximal unipotent subgroup $\bU$ of a reductive algebraic group $G$ acting on an irreducible finite-dimensional representation of $G$.
+Let $\bU$ be a complex algebraic unipotent group acting on a cyclic finite dimensional complex vector space $M$, so for the nilpotent Lie algebra ${\mathfrak N}=\text{Lie\,}\bU$ and a cyclic vector $v_M$ we have $M=\U({\mathfrak N})v_M$.
+A well known example we have in mind is a maximal unipotent subgroup $\bU$ of a reductive algebraic group $G$ acting on an irreducible finite dimensional representation of $G$.

 We call such a module $M$ {\it favourable} if important properties of the module are governed by polytope combinatorics.
-More precisely, starting with an ordered basis $\{f_1,\dots, f_N\}$ of ${\mathfrak N}$ and an induced homogeneous monomial ordering on the monomials in $U({\mathfrak N})$, consider the induced filtration of $M$ defined by
+More precisely, starting with an ordered basis $\{f_1,\dots, f_N\}$ of ${\mathfrak N}$ and an induced homogeneous monomial ordering ``$\le$" on the monomials in $U({\mathfrak N})$, consider the induced filtration of $M$ defined by

 where $\bp,\bq\in \bN^{N}$ are multi-indices.
 In the associated graded module $\text{gr\,}^t M$ every homogeneous component $\text{gr\,}^t M(\bp)$ is at most one-dimensional.
 Following Vinberg, we call a monomial $\bff^\bp\in U({\mathfrak N})$ {\it essential for $M$} if $\text{gr\,}^t M(\bp)$ is non-zero, the exponent $\bp$ is called an essential multi-index for $M$.
 The set $\text{es}(M)$ of all essential multi-indices is a finite subset of $\bZ^N$.